Inventory Planner Odoo alternative

 Inventory Planner uses one general forecasting approach across products.
 Smart Stock routes a model per product: Croston-style methods for intermittent demand, historical-average methods where history is thin, and a zero model where there is no demand yet.
 Each line carries guardrails and a confidence score, and shows the model and the reason, so you can see why a number is what it is.

-Inventory Planner is an ecommerce-first product built first for platforms like Shopify.
+Inventory Planner is an ecommerce-first product, built first for platforms like Shopify.
 It can reach Odoo, but publicly its Odoo connection runs through third-party middleware such as Cogent2 or APIWorx rather than a native connector.
-Niyu Smart Stock is a module that runs inside Odoo with no middleware in between.
+That means your planning data leaves Odoo and syncs back, so the plan and the purchase order live in two systems you reconcile.
+Niyu Smart Stock is a module that runs inside Odoo, so the planning decision and the Odoo document are one workflow with no middleware in between.

 How many warehouses can it handle, and can it transfer between them?+